zurawfriedlandl-tech/BlackJackTraining/README.md

-This is a project to make a functional blackjack simulator for the sake of the glorious UConn Blackjack Team
+This is a project to make a functional blackjack simulator for the sake of the glorious UConn Blackjack Team.
+Some Notes:

-TODO
+individual.py is outdated. download and run blackjackbeta.exe on Windows. the python files are the most updated version (functionality not guaranteed), download everything into the same directory and run main.py.

+TODO:

  0 Create UI

  0 Imbue Strategy

  0 charts and shi

- o hide charts and shi functionality o hand filtering o account o more players???
+ o hide charts and shi functionality

+ o hand filtering

+ o account

+ o more players (cpu)???